 What sort of wedding do you want?

-Do you see yourself in a stately home or a fairytale castle or perhaps you have visions of a festival style wedding with firepits and tipis?
+Do you see yourself in a stately home or a fairytale castle?
+Perhaps you have visions of a festival style wedding with firepits and tipis?
 There are so many options to choose from.
 If you’ve dreamt of this day your whole life you may already know exactly what you want, equally you may have no idea where to start.
-However, the key thing needs to be that you reach a decision together.
-Choosing a theme may also help to dictate the style of venue you’re going to be looking for e.g. if you want a rustic, natural, woodland theme, it would probably look out of place at a contemporary, industrial building.
+Both are fine!
+The key thing needs to be that you reach a decision together.
+Choosing a theme may help to dictate the style of venue you’re going to be looking for e.g. if you want a rustic, natural, woodland theme, it would probably look out of place at a contemporary, industrial building.
 Your theme needn’t be overly obvious, it could just actually be a certain feel, for example a cosy, winter wedding.
 However, the theme of your wedding and the venue should complement and ultimately create each other.
 If you’re looking for glamour and luxury, perhaps consider the boutique hotels near you.
 A rustic or vintage theme lends itself to a barn.
 If you’re undecided, perhaps a marquee in a family garden which would enable you to have either.
 Or if you haven’t got a big back garden to use, a village hall can offer space, a blank canvas and be much lighter on the wallet.

 The Guest List

 So, you decided how much you can spend, the style you’d like.
 The next big factor is how many people you’ll be inviting.
 If you’ve always dreamt of having everyone you know there to watch you on your big day this will definitely affect the size (and cost) of venue required.
 There is no point booking a venue that will only seat 50 guests if you plan on inviting 100!
 On the other hand, if a more intimate affair suits you both better, you may be able to spend more on your venue as your costs per head will be less.